Blueil/minecraft-speedrun/README.md

     "SEEDS": ["-9223372036854775808", "9223372036854775807"], // List of set seeds that are played one by one, set [] to disable this option
-    "AUTO_SAVE":  false, // Turn off to prevent 5 minute lag, default false "KEEP_WORLDS":  false, // Turn on if worlds should be renamed instead of deleted, default false "LOAD_WORLD": "world_2021-05-21_15-31-24" // Default: "".
+    "AUTO_SAVE":  false, // Turn off to prevent 5 minute lag, default false "KEEP_WORLDS":  false, // Turn on if worlds should be renamed instead of deleted, default false "LOAD_WORLD": "world_2021-05-21_15-31-24", // Default: "".
 Set world folder name that should be loaded on server start instead of deleting/archiving the world.
+    "AUTO_RESTART": false, // Turn on to make the server restart when stopped "IGT": true, // Turn on to make the server take times when "/time set 0" is done "ACTION_BAR_IGT" : true, // Turn on to make the igt time show in the auction bar, IGT must be on for this to work. recommended to use it with ALTERNATIVE_START and without op players
+    "ALTERNATIVE_START" : true // Turn on to make the server start the timer and type "/time set 0" when a player type in chat "start run", IGT must be on for this to work. recommended to use when ACTION_BAR_IGT is on
 }
 ```